 TG: Could you give me some examples of that?
-So if the texture of the mouthfeel is lifted, what does that mean?
+If the texture of the mouthfeel is lifted, what does that mean?
 What do you see?

 TG: Say more about that.

-TG: So if I had to be you what would I see?
+TG: If I had to be you, what would I see?
 What does that look like?
-First you’re looking down right out in front of you at about a 45° and you’re holding the glass with both hands in parallel.
+First, you’re looking down right out in front of you at about a 45° and you’re holding the glass with both hands in parallel.
 What are you seeing?
 What’s the picture?

-SL: I’m seeing shades of green and yellow and platinum.
+SL: I’m seeing shades of green, yellow, and platinum.

 TG: Shades of these colors?
 Shapes?

-SL: Yes I see colors and movements.
+SL: Yes, I see colors and movements.
 They’re going in a fairly linear fashion straight out in front of me.
 They move a bit and they’re not just in one dimension.
-They can also expand on an X and a Y axis.
+They can also expand on an X and Y axis.